Arya-Bodkhe/Projects/README.md

 ## Overview

 This project performs Exploratory Data Analysis (EDA) on historical weather data to identify patterns in temperature, humidity, and other atmospheric conditions.
-It demonstrates data preprocessing, visualization, and basic statistical analysis using Python.
+It demonstrates data preprocessing, visualization, and basic statistical analysis using Python.This project was developed as part of learning data analysis using Python.

 ## Dataset